Exercise Therapy

 Resources

 Tools such as “resistant bands” can be used in practice.
 These are elastic bands that are available in different resistance levels and help strengthen muscles.
-Also, fitness equipment is often used, which are also available at our practices.
+But fitness equipment can also be used.

-Exercise therapy requires your involvement and commitment and can only succeed if you are willing to provide it.
+Exercise therapy requires patient involvement and commitment and can only succeed if the patient is willing to provide it.

 ×